Last.fm: Player

 An "in-page" player is automatically provided for all listeners using an HTML5-enabled browser or with Adobe Flash installed on their computers.
 However, users must download and install the Last.fm client if they wish to include information about tracks played from their own digital music collection in their personal music profile.

-Prior to August 2005, Last.fm generated an open stream that could be played in the user's music player of choice, accompanied by a browser-based player control panel.
+Prior to August 2005, Last.fm provided an open stream that could be played in the user's music player of choice, along with a browser-based player control panel.
 This approach proved challenging to support and has been officially discontinued.
-The Last.fm client is currently the only officially supported music player for streaming customized Last.fm radio on desktop computers.
+The Last.fm client is currently the only officially supported music player for streaming customised Last.fm radio on desktop computers.
 The current version integrates the music player functions with the plugin that transmits all track data to the Last.fm server, effectively replacing the separate Last.fm Player and standalone track submission plugins.
-It is also free software licensed under the GNU General Public License and is available for Linux, Mac OS X, and Microsoft Windows operating systems.
+It is also free software licensed under the GNU General Public License and available for Linux, Mac OS X, and Microsoft Windows.

 The player allows users to enter the name of any artist or tag, presenting a choice of several similar artist stations or global tag stations.
-Alternatively, users may play Recommendation radio or any of their personal radio stations without needing to visit the website.
+Alternatively, users can play Recommendation radio or any of their personal radio stations without visiting the website.